Documentation Centerv2.4.0Bilingual

 Frontend runtime gate

 A page file existing is not enough.
-A passing frontend runtime report is required before later stages continue.
+A passing frontend runtime report is required before later stages continue; when a framework playbook exists, its execution and delivery evidence become part of the gate too.

 • preview.html